efurness/Unit5-Work-Day-Scheduler/README.md

 ### Description

 This project involved using a lot of third-party API's like Jquery, Bootstrap, and Font Awesome to construct the Work Day Scheduler.
+The project involved making a dynamic and responsive site with Javascript and Jquery as well with a css stylesheet.
 The time clock comes from JQuery moment.js site to give the user the current time for the Scheduler.
-We used the property time block to establish present, past, and future for the application.
+Time blocks were used to show what tasks are - present, past, and future in the application by using colors for each.
+The save button gives the ability to save these items.
+The saved events persist in local storage.

 ## Review